Two-photon sideband transition in a driven quantum Rabi model : Quantitative discussions with derived longitudinal drives and beyond the rotating wave approximation: Introduction

-One can also induce the sideband transitions without any frequency tuneability of the qubit and cavity by applying the external transverse drive at the proper frequencies.
+One can also induce the sideband interactions without any frequency tuneability of the qubit and cavity by applying the external transverse drive at the proper frequencies.
 This scheme is implementable with a fixed frequency qubit.
 Therefore, the system is insensitive to the external noise and the qubit's dephasing rate is only limited by the qubit's decay rate \cite{ann-PRA-2020}.
-For the first-order sideband transition in the QRM, which is typically the most attractive type, the transition is unfortunately dipole forbidden and therefore only a two (or any higher even number) photon drive can induce the transition.
-This complicates the analytical solution for the transition rates because we cannot capture the transitions simply by first-order perturbation theory.
+For the first-order sideband interaction in the QRM, which is typically the most attractive type, the transition is unfortunately dipole forbidden and therefore only a two (or any higher even number) photon drive can induce the transition.
+The description of the selection rule of the QRM is well explained in the Appendix E of Ref.~\cite{Blais-PPA-2006}.
+This complicates the analytical solution for the interaction rates because we cannot capture the transitions simply by first-order perturbation theory.

-In this paper, we perform a quantitative study of the first-order sideband transition in the QRM induced by two-photon transverse drive fields.
-We analytically derive the transition rates based on perturbative calculation up-to second order without relying on the rotating wave approximations in the Hamiltonian.
+In this paper, we perform a quantitative study of the first-order sideband interaction in the QRM induced by two-photon transverse drive fields.
+We analytically derive the interaction rates based on perturbative calculation up-to second order without relying on the rotating wave approximations \cite{RWA} in the Hamiltonian.
 We specifically investigate the parameter regimes that are familiar in circuit quantum electrodynamics (QED) experiments.
-In circuit QED, the frequency matching condition for sideband transitions often requires drive parameters that are beyond the rotating wave approximation (RWA) \cite{Ann-PRR-2021}, and therefore one should not rely on the RWA in the analytical derivation of the transition rates.
+In circuit QED, the frequency matching condition for sideband interactions often requires drive parameters that are beyond the rotating wave approximation (RWA) \cite{Ann-PRR-2021}, and therefore one should not rely on the RWA in the analytical derivation of the interaction rates.
 Moreover, under the transverse drive field, the qubit's frequency should be modulating at the lab frame, which effectively amounts to the longitudinal drive.
-This effect was typically neglected although it also can induce the sideband transitions.
+This effect was typically neglected although it also can induce the sideband interactions.